 Support throughout your studies

-Organisational and administrative support is readily available through the Distance Learning Organiser at KNect365 Learning and the Programme Convener at King's College London.
+Organisational and administrative support is readily available through the Distance Learning Organiser at Informa Connect and the Senior Programme Officer at King's College London.
 However, this programme is designed and delivered in a format that requires the student to study independently.
 Although academic staff will be available via the programme website for student queries, they do not tutor on a one-to-one basis.
 Students who enter this programme need to be aware of the commitment required to study for his challenging and rewarding degree course.
 The distance learning programme offers much freedom to suit professionals, therefore students need to bring self-discipline and self-motivation to be successful.

 There will be two intensive weekend seminars held on the Strand Campus at King's College or at another venue in central London.
 These will be held in November/December 2020 and in March/April 2021.
 Authors and tutors will lecture and revise study material for two full days at each weekend.
 Seminars are recorded to view for those students who cannot attend the seminars.
 It is strongly recommended that students benefit from these intensive revision sessions.